 Melbourne play host to a number of Chinese New year Celebrations.
 Docklands, Federation Square and China town being the main centers of attraction, provides the visitors with unique experience on Chinese art and cuisine.
 Box hill another Chinese dominant suburb attracts around 80000 spectators every year for the Chinese New year Celebrations.
 The lion dance, Traditional Folk music, Martial art and Chinese dance performances, by both ingrown and artists from main land china makes this special occasion exceptional.
 The images you find in this article are from 2015 Chinese New year Celebrations at the Federation Square.
-But unfortunately there are no images of the Lion dance.

 2015, The year of the Goat